 Bed and Breakfast in the High Weald, England

-How Bed and Breakfast in the High Weald, England makes a difference
+Responsible tourism: Bed and Breakfast in the High Weald, England

 When they bought the house, it was derelict, with some clay peg tiles clinging to the roof, and a dirt floor.
 The building leant to one side and was very much an old barn.
 Jacqui's husband was a builder by trade, and worked hard at restoring and preserving the building's history, whilst making it a lovely place to live.
 They encased the frame with weatherboarding and insulated the house to standards that are still seen as highly efficient today.
 Where their stunning dining room windows are now, there were barn doors that were leaning to one side.
 They inserted some strong, structural wooden beams, stabilising the house.